fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 So the join query is done using the [include](https://sequelize.org/master/manual/assocs.html#eager-loading-example) wrapper on the query parameter.

-The sql statement generated from the query is seen in the console:
+The sql statement generated from the query is seen on the console:

 ```
 SELECT "User". "id", "User". "username", "User". "name", "Notes". "id" AS "Notes.id", "Notes". "content" AS "Notes.content", "Notes". "important" AS "Notes.important", "Notes". "date" AS "Notes.date", "Notes". "user_id" AS "Notes.UserId"